in 52 Weeks

 During World War II my father, Bob LaFara, was a crew member on a B24 bomber in the South Pacific.
 The crew was part of the 819th Bomb Squadron, 30th Air Group, primarily stationed at Wheeler Army Airfield on O’ahu, Hawaii.
 They flew bombing missions over Saipan, Iwo Jima and Kwajalein.
 Between missions the crew had time to sight-see, hike and swim on the island of O’ahu.
 I know this because my father took photos and created a scrapbook to document his time in the Army Air Corps.

 My father used his Kodak Brownie 3A to take photographs during his enlistment in the Army Air Corps.
 Here is a recent photograph of the camera.
 You can see it is in fairly rough shape.
 The 3A is a folding camera.
-It is roughly the size of a half sheet of paper and about 1.5 inches thick when folded.
+It is about the size of a half sheet of paper and about 1.5 inches thick when folded.
 This camera style is mostly seen having a leather covered, rectangular box.
 My father’s 3A is a metal box with rounded ends.
 The drop-down door on the front is open in this image, but I have not extended the viewfinder/lens for fear the fabric bellows would rip.

 Above are a few pages from the scrapbook.
 I have posted images of most of the pages from the scrapbook on my family website.
-Use the button to the right open a new tab.
+Use the button to the right to open a new tab.

 My father took hundreds, perhaps thousands, of photos with this camera.
 While he was in the Army Air Corps, he took photos of the places he went and the men in his squadron.
 There are several photos that include my father, so one of his squad-mates must have had some skill with the camera, too.
 My father placed many of his photos in a scrapbook he created while still in the service.
 I enjoy imagining my father as a teenager gluing down the little corner squares in the scrapbook to hold his photos.
 Then, using a silver-inked dip-pen he captioned each photograph.
 The scrapbook remains in fairly good condition.
 The covers are brown leather and have a nice patina after 75 years.

 About ten years ago I tried to locate the men in my father’s B24 squadron.
 Sadly, I discovered all had passed away.
-I created an online cemetery for them on the “Find a Grave” website.
+I created an online virtual cemetery for them on the “Find a Grave” website.
 Please visit them and leave a flower.

 WWII Blog Post

 My father, Bob LaFara, blogged about his World War II experience back in 1998.
-Visit his website to read his brief account of his time in the Army Air Corps time and to see more of his photos.
+Visit his website to read his brief account of his time in the Army Air Corps and to see more of his photos.

 B24 Crew Members of the 819th Bomb Squadron